 download the Windows 11 PC Health Check app from here.
 It will automatically start downloading, but if it doesn’t, click the Download button in the top left.

 Double click on the downloaded file to run the PC Health Check app on your PC.

 Click the “Check now” button.

 If your PC is compatible with Windows 11, you will get this screen:

 If your PC meets the requirements, then use the Windows 11 Installation Assistant again.
 It shall work.

 However, if your PC is NOT compatible with Windows 11, you will get this screen:

 In this case, see the fix for installing Windows 11 on an unsupported PC right below.

 How to install Windows 11 on an unsupported PC

-Can you install Windows 11 now?
+Can I install Windows 11 from a USB?